-The analysis area for this study is the 9 allotments included in this EIS (65,710 public land acres).
-A literature search of the Colorado Office of Archaeology and Historic Preservation COMPASS database, the BLM Gunnison Field Office cultural resource files and GIS database, and the General Land Office Records database revealed that occupation and use of the analysis area began approximately 10,500 years ago and continues to the present.
+A literature search of the Colorado Office of Archaeology and Historic Preservation COMPASS database, the BLM Gunnison Field Office cultural resource files and GIS database, and the General Land Office Records database revealed that occupation and use of the areas analyzed in this EIS began approximately 10,500 years ago and continues to the present.
 Prehistoric site types dating from the Paleoindian, Archaic, and into the Protohistoric time periods include lithic scatters and open campsites.
 Activities occurring during these time periods are mainly associated with lithic procurement and tool making, and food gathering and processing.
 Historic site types include those related to the transportation, mining, logging, agricultural, and ranching industries.
-A large part of the analysis area (20,251 acres, three allotments) is located in the Alpine Loop region of the San Juan Mountains west of Lake City.
+A large part of the analysis area (20,251 acres, three allotments) is located in the

+Alpine Loop region of the San Juan Mountains west of Lake City.
 This area played a significant role in the precious metal mining industry of Colorado, and 71 percent of all historic sites in the analysis area occur in this region.